youtype/boto3_stubs_docs/mypy_boto3_iam/client.md

 ### create_virtual_mfa_device

-Creates a new virtual MFA device for the AWS account.
+Creates a new virtual MFA device for the account.

 Type annotations for `boto3.client("iam").create_virtual_mfa_device` method.